Air France Flight 4590: Accident

-At 16:38 CEST (14:38 UTC), five minutes before the Concorde departed, Continental Airlines Flight 55, a McDonnell Douglas DC-10-30 (registration N13067), took off from the same runway for Newark International Airport and lost a titanium alloy strip that was part of the engine cowl, identified as a wear strip about 435 mm long, 29 to 34 mm wide, and 1.4 mm thick.
+At 16:38 CEST (14:38 UTC), five minutes before the Concorde departed, Continental Airlines Flight 55, a McDonnell Douglas DC-10 (registration N13067), took off from the same runway for Newark International Airport and lost a titanium alloy wear strip that was part of the engine cowl, about 435 mm long, 29 to 34 mm wide, and 1.4 mm thick.
 The DC-10 was not seriously affected by this.
 At 16:42, the Concorde ran over this piece of debris during its take-off run while the aircraft was at a speed of 185 mph (300 km/h), cutting the right-front tyre (tyre No 2) of its left main wheel bogie and sending a large chunk of tyre debris (4.5 kg) into the underside of the left wing at an estimated speed of 140 m/s.
 It did not directly puncture any of the fuel tanks, but it sent out a pressure shockwave that ruptured the number 5 fuel tank at its weakest point, just ahead of the left landing gear well.
 Leaking fuel gushing out from the bottom of the wing was most likely ignited either by an electric arc in the landing gear bay (debris cutting the landing gear wire) or through contact with hot parts of the engine.
 Engines 1 and 2 both surged and lost all power, likely due to ingestion of hot gases (both engines) and tyre debris (engine 1 only), and then engine 1 slowly recovered over the next few seconds.
 A large plume of flame developed, and the flight engineer shut down engine 2 in response to a fire warning and the captain's command.